HulkMaker/tensorflow-slim-yolov3/README.md

 - [x] Basic working demo
 - [x] Non max suppression on the both `GPU` and `CPU` is supported
 - [x] Training pipeline
-- [x] Compute COCO mAP
+- [x] Compute COCO mAP with cocoapi

-YOLO paper is quick hard to understand, along side that paper.
+YOLO paper is hard to understand, along side that paper.
 This repo enables you to have a quick understanding of YOLO Algorithmn.

 ## part 2.
 Quick start